Skip to Main Content

 Facilitator Training

-The two-day Project WILD Facilitator training is for those passionate educators who have already attended a Project WILD Educator workshop and want to conduct Educator workshops to teach other educators how to use the Project WILD suite of guides.
-Project WILD facilitator trainings are perfect for college/university professors who want to incorporate project WILD into their pre-service teacher coursework, science curriculum specialists that are interested in conducting Project WILD professional development with teachers in their district/local area, staff at nature centers/parks that host professional development, or any other educator passionate about Project WILD that wants to ignite that passion in other educators.
+The two-day Project WILD Facilitator training is for those passionate educators who have already attended a Project WILD Educator workshop and have a strong desire to conduct Educator workshops that teach other educators how to use the Project WILD suite of guides.
+Project WILD facilitator trainings are perfect for college/university professors who want to incorporate Project WILD into their pre-service teacher coursework, science curriculum specialists that are interested in conducting Project WILD professional development with teachers in their district/local area, staff at nature centers/parks that host professional development for teachers in their areas, or any other educator passionate about Project WILD that wants to ignite that passion in other educators.

-Upon completion of the training, Virginia Project WILD Facilitators are expected to facilitate or co-facilitate at least one Educator workshop a year.
+Upon completion of the 2-day training, Virginia Project WILD Facilitators are expected to facilitate or co-facilitate at least one Educator workshop a year or complete some other DWR Volunteer opportunity.
 These Educator workshops may be generated from groups that you already work with or Virginia’s Project WILD State Coordinator may call upon you to host a workshop when there are many educators on the waitlist in your area.
 During our Facilitator training you will experience activities from each of the guides as well as cover the requirements and procedures for facilitating a Project WILD workshop in Virginia.
-If you are interested in facilitator training please save this document and follow the steps inside: Steps to Become a VA WILD Facilitator
+If you are interested in facilitator training please save the following document and follow the steps inside: Steps to Become a VA WILD Facilitator

 For information about Virginia’s Project WILD Workshops, contact: Courtney Hallacher, Project WILD Coordinator, at courtney.hallacher@dwr.virginia.gov.